 Think about the important things

-Communication is one of the most important project management skills that you can have so make sure that you brush up in your communication skills and communicated effectively with everyone from your most junior team member to your stakeholders.
+Communication is one of the most important project management skills that you can have, which is why which is why it is such an important part of all project management courses.
+So make sure that you brush up on your communication skills and communicate effectively with everyone from your most junior team member to your stakeholders and senior executives.
 Even if you think that you are a strong communicator there is always room for improvement.